vxdad/vxdad/README.md

 👋 Hi, I'm Vedad!
-I'm a frontend and backend developer exploring new ways to build useful stuff to help and enchance experiences.
+I'm a 20-year-old full-stack developer exploring new ways to create meaningful tools and enhance user experiences.